Skip to content

 int() Truncates, Not Rounds

-int() always truncates toward zero, which is different from round() or floor division:
+int() always truncates toward zero—different from round() or floor division:

 print(int(3.9)) # 3 (truncated)